 Market Risk is the risk of loss of future earnings, fair values or cash flows that may result from a change in the price of a financial instrument, as a result of interest rates, and other price risks.
-Financial instruments affected by market risks, primarily include loans and borrowings.
+Financial instruments affected by market risks, primarily include loans, borrowings and Trade receivables.